 Loan purpose

 Personal loans are versatile, used for anything from debt consolidation to funding major purchases, typically without requiring collateral.
-This flexibility, however, means generally smaller loan amounts due to the unsecured nature of the loan.
+But, these loans also tend to be smaller because they are unsecured.

 Mortgages are specifically for buying property, allowing for larger loan amounts since the loan is secured by the home.
 Similarly, home equity loans are based on the equity in your home, often used for large expenses like renovations, allowing for significant borrowing amounts.